 Bodorwel is available for weekly lets, 1500hrs Friday to 1000hrs the following Friday.

-Bodorwel offers two double rooms, both with a good view, and a travel cot.
+Bodorwel offers two double rooms, both with a good view, and a travel cot (although you will need to bring cot bedding).
 Heating is via night storage heaters and a wood burning stove in the lounge.
 Electricity and wood (Oct-May) are provided.
-The lounge seats 5, it includes a TV/DVD player and ipod charging hifi.
+The lounge seats 5, it includes a TV, DVD player and ipod charging hifi.
 The kitchen-diner has all that you might require for 5 people.

 Bedding is provided but you will need to bring towels.